xseman/xseman/QUOTES.md

 > Any organization that designs a system (defined broadly) will produce a design
 > whose structure is a copy of the organization's communication structure.\
 > ―  Melvin E. Conway

+> Simplicity is the heart of the Unix philosophy.
+The more code lines you have
+> removed, the more progress you have made.
+As the number of lines of code in
+> your software shrinks, the more skilled you have become and the less your
+> software sucks.
+> ― Suckless software